tanmayJbadhan/mmi_ws/README.md

 * Other Dependencies:
 PyautoGUI: Uses to control Mouse Pointer movement.

-The First Publisher:
+The Publisher-Subscriber Model:
 1. Arduino connected to COM port and continously publishing IR Serial Data.
 2. The Serial data is read by a ROS2 publisher which is written in python and build into a package named "IRpublisher"
+3. A ROS2 subscriber reads the data form topic and runs a python script which uses spherov2 library and the sphero is contolled by defining actions mapped to different keys in the IR remote.

+Mouse Pointer Control Model:
+1. A Ros2 package is srripted to map the IMU orientation values of ROLL, PITCH to the mouse pointer.
+2. To simulate left and right click different orientaion patterns are defined and a classifer is used to predict the action.